[HISTORY: Adopted by the Town Board of the Town of Brookhaven 6-16-1987 by L.L. No. 7-1987. Amendments noted where applicable.]

 An affidavit testifying that they are doing business in the Hamlet of Cherry Grove;

-Payment of an annual fee of $250 per vessel.
+Payment of an annual fee as established by Town Board resolution.

 All permits authorized by this section shall be valid from the date of issuance through December 31 of the same year.